Eurambeen-Streatham Road and Glenelg Highway roundabout

 - Reduction of risk and severity of crashes

-- Safer movements for heavy vehicles turning north at the intersection
+- Safer movements for heavy vehicles turning at the intersection

 Background